massimopizzol/aligned-datapackage/README.md

 Folder [aligned-schema](https://github.com/massimopizzol/aligned-datapackage/tree/main/aligned-schema):

-- includes a base schema for the LCI data format, the same documented in the [zenodo archive](https://doi.org/10.5281/zenodo.10843472).
+- includes a base schema for the LCI data format, the same documented in the [ALIGNED T1.2 LCI data template zenodo archive](https://doi.org/10.5281/zenodo.10843472).

 -  In plain words, a [schema](https://specs.frictionlessdata.io/table-schema/#concepts) is here intended as a description of each column of a table of data.
 This allows to understand the type of data and what is contained in the table of data.